Everything You Need to Know About Your Financial Advisor

 From the advisor’s standpoint, the first two models have a big advantage — the fees are hidden.
 Clients often neither know how they compensate their advisor nor how much, and some even think the service is free.
 These fees do not appear on a monthly invoice but instead are automatically deducted from the account and may require forensic accounting expertise to uncover from an account statement.
 Hidden fees can be substantial and it’s easy for advisors to avoid a conversation about them.

-The hourly rate model or fixed fee is your best option as the total amount of fees will be significantly lower and the cost will be transparent.
+An hourly rate or fixed fee model is your best option as the total amount of fees will be significantly lower and the cost will be transparent.
 Unsurprisingly, many advisors are unwilling to provide their services on that basis.
 Even some clients are reluctant because it may seem that the fees are higher because they now become visible and explicit.